CDSoft/luax/README.md

                     (incompatible with -i)

 Compilation options:
+  -t target         name of the targetted platform
+  -t all            compile for all available targets -t list           list available targets
-  -t target         name of the luax binary compiled for the targetted platform -o file           name the executable file to create
+  -o file           name the executable file to create

 Scripts for compilation: